SeLite/SeLite.github.io/DocumentationStandard.md

  * Don't fully rely on Markdown Viewer (see [AboutDocumentation](AboutDocumentation)).

 ## Drawn diagrams
+Don't use UML tools, as they are more restrictive and less efficient. <a href='Hidden comment: That"s why I didn"t consider using e.g. http://plantuml.sourceforge.net and http://sourceforge.net/projects/plantumlnb'></a>

-Make these nice.
-Draw them in LibreOffice/OpenOffice and save them as .odg.
+Draw diagrams in LibreOffice/OpenOffice and save them as .odg.
 Then Edit > Select All; File > Export (export the selection, rather than the whole drawing area).
 Export as a .png, not interlaced, with lowest compression.
 Then commit both .odg and .png to git.
-TODO: In documentation use URLs to the .png images from git (https://github.com/selite/selite/tree/master/diagrams > navigate to .png file > get the url of 'Raw' link).
+TODO: In documentation use URLs to the .png images from git ([selite/diagrams/](https://github.com/selite/selite/tree/master/diagrams) > navigate to .png file > get the URL of 'Raw' link).

 ### Versions of LibreOffice
   * LibreOffice version that came with CentOS 6.4 didn't export as .png well - the quality was low.